jelovirt/org.lwdita/README.md

 ~~~~

 The `format` attribute value must be set to `markdown` in order to
-recognize files as Markdown DITA; file extension is not used to
+recognize files as Markdown DITA; the file extension is not used to
 recognize format.

-To publish Markdown DITA files, use `markdown` transtype.

 See [Syntax reference](https://github.com/jelovirt/dita-ot-markdown/wiki/Syntax-reference) for XML and Markdown DITA correspondence.

+### Generating Markdown output

+The DITA-OT Markdown plug-in extends the DITA Open Toolkit with additional output formats _(transformation types)_ that can be used to publish DITA content as Markdown.

+* To publish Markdown DITA files, use the `markdown` transtype.

+* To generate [GitHub Flavored Markdown](https://help.github.com/categories/writing-on-github/) files, use the `markdown_github` transtype.

+* To publish GitHub Flavored Markdown and generate a  `SUMMARY.md` table of contents file for publication via [GitBook](https://www.gitbook.com), use the `markdown_gitbook` transtype.

 Donating
 --------